Majdi-Aref/Password-Generator/README.md

 + Please do not forget to commit and push those changes to Github!
 + How can you sign up for an account by Heroku?
   + Open the Heroku's website.
   + In the process of signing up for an account with Heroku, I have selected "Student" as a "Role" because I am now being a student at the Code Institute.
-For the "Primaray development language" I have selected "Python" as I have written the "create-your-password" programme with Python.
+For the "Primary development language" I have selected "Python" as I have written the "create-your-password" programme with Python.
   + Once you have finished entering the details of your signing up, click on "CREATE FREE ACCOUNT", which is on the bottom right of the sign-up page.
   + Heroku will send you then a confirmation email; open it and click on the link provided to confirm that the email-address that you used as you have signed up is yours.
   + Once you've done that, Heroku will take you to another page to enter your password.
 When you have entered your password, click on "SET PASSWORD AND LOG IN".
 A welcome message will open, on which you should click on "CLICK HERE TO PROCEED".